vitalik/django-ninja/docs/docs/reference/csrf.md

 # CSRF

 ## What is CSRF?
-> [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website, using the credentials of a logged-in user who visits the malicious site in their browser.
+> [Cross Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website, using the credentials (or location on the network, not covered by this documentation) of a logged-in user who visits the malicious site in their browser.

 ## How to protect against CSRF with Django Ninja
-### Use a non-cookie-based authentication method
+### Use an authentication method not automatically embedded in the request
-CSRF attacks rely on cookies that are automatically included in requests started from another site.
+CSRF attacks rely on authentication methods that are automatically included in requests started from another site, like [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) or [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-Using an authentication method that does not rely on cookies, such as the `Authorization: Bearer` header for exemple, mitigates this attack.
+Using an authentication method that does not automatically gets embedded, such as the `Authorization: Bearer` header for exemple, mitigates this attack.

 ### Use Django's built-in CSRF protection